LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ExchangeAccessToken-get-">Access Token (GET)</h4>
  This API Is used to translate the Request Token returned during authentication into an Access Token that can be used with other API calls.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/access-token)

 ```java

 String token = "<token>"; //Required